GuitarML/GuitarLSTM/README.md

 ## Info
-Re-creation of LSTM model from [Real-Time Guitar Amplifier Emulation with Deep Learning](https://www.mdpi.com/2076-3417/10/3/766/htm)
+A variation on the LSTM model from [Real-Time Guitar Amplifier Emulation with Deep Learning](https://www.mdpi.com/2076-3417/10/3/766/htm)